huntdatacenter/docs/docs/system-status.md

 # System status

-::: warning Reduced access to some labs
+::: warning Reduced access to lab storage
 **2023-12-10 14:45** - Recovery from a failed raid card have caused some storage volumes in labs to be available in read-only mode.
 This will affect the ability to operate inside these lab.
 Affected labs will be notified, and we will start to update storage volumes to read-write first thing Monday morning.
 Contact us if you need priority.
 :::